javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 This page contains proposals to allow CDI managed beans in a Java EE application to listen asynchronously for JMS messages.

 These changes are proposed for JMS 2.1 which will be part of Java EE 8.
 Comments are invited.
-See [How to get involved in JMS 2.1](/jms-spec/pages/JMS21#how-to-get-involved-in-jms-21).

 For a summary of the comments made so far, see [JMS Listener beans: summary of comments](/jms-spec/pages/CDIListenerBeanComments).